Saturday 14 October 2017 - 9.30am - 6.00pm

 Also returning are our soloists: Helen Groves, soprano; Susanna Spicer, mezzo-soprano; Andrew Mackenzie Wicks, tenor and Benjamin Bevan, bass.

 Sunday 17 June 2018 – 7.30pm

 Our long-established tradition of inviting young musicians to perform concertos with the Society’s orchestra resumes this season.
-We will be joined by a student from Chetham’s School of Music in Manchester for a performance of a concerto of their choice.
-Announcements of the soloist and programme will be made once the School has confirmed its concert schedule.
-Full programme details will be available on our website.
+We will be joined by George Herbert, a student from Chetham’s School of Music in Manchester for a performance of the popular Poulenc's Organ Concerto.

 Iona McDonald – 2015 soloist

 Sunday 15 July 2018 – 10.45am

 This year, the Society’s contribution to the Buxton International Festival is the first of Haydn’s last six great masses, composed for the Esterházy family.
 The Heiligemesse is sung and played as part of the Sunday morning Eucharist service in the superb acoustic of St John’s Church with soloists from the Buxton Festival Company.